Module ui.uimanager

 Clear the full repaint & refresh queues.

 NOTE: Beware!
 This doesn't take any prisonners!
-You shouldn't have to resort to this unless in very specific circumstances! plugins/coverbrowser.koplugin/covermenu.lua building a franken-menu out of buttondialogtitle & buttondialog and wanting to avoid inheriting their original paint/refresh cycle being a prime example.
+You shouldn't have to resort to this unless in very specific circumstances! plugins/coverbrowser.koplugin/covermenu.lua building a franken-menu out of buttondialog and wanting to avoid inheriting their original paint/refresh cycle being a prime example.

 UIManager:setRefreshRate (rate, night_rate)